Satyr09/Trackage/README.md

 * Adding the 'edit' feature for tasks
 * Adding stats to the profile section
 * Adding a gradation system
-* Impleting organizational and admin access
+* Implementing organizational and admin access
+* Improving the UI